Bulls vs. Magic Player Props Betting Odds

 |1.5 (Over: -147)

+- The 18.5-point over/under set for Wagner on Friday is 2.5 lower than his season scoring average of 21.0.

+- He averages the same number of rebounds as his over/under for Friday's game (4.5).

-- Wagner averages 2.5 assists, 1.0 less than his over/under on Wednesday.
+- Wagner has dished out 2.5 assists per game, which is 1.0 less than Friday's over/under.

-- Wagner's three three-pointers made per game is 1.5 more than his over/under on Wednesday.
+- Wagner has connected on 3.0 three-pointers per game, which is more than his over/under on Friday (1.5).

 Check out all the prop bet options FanDuel has to offer!